 - Virtual: by Zoom.
 Check back for Zoom link after August 10.

 - Phase II schedule: Starting after August 23, Phase II of the GTA workshop is made up of smaller sessions on a variety of topics, from which students select what best fits their interests and needs.
 Enrolled students will be informed about criteria for each session and how to access the content.

 Registration for GRAD 5004 Course

 Students may register for the GTA Workshop during the regular course request and drop/add periods.
 Register between August 2-11 to ensure that you get added to the course Canvas site before Phase I begins on August 17.
 The Fall 2021 CRN for GRAD 5004 is 85636.

 Students who register for the course will receive instructions about the Phase I schedule and specifics about participation as well as about enrolling in Phase II sessions.

 Evaluation and Credit for GRAD 5004

 This is a pass/fail class.
-To receive credit for GRAD 5004, students must attend (verified with Virginia Tech ID) all of the sessions in Phase I and three sessions in Phase II.
+To receive credit for GRAD 5004, students must attend all of the sessions in Phase I and the required number of sessions in Phase II.
 In addition, they must write and submit an acceptable reflection of their GTA experiences and challenges.
 Specific instructions will be provided to enrolled students.

 For more information, see our frequently asked questions.